Meet The Baker Scholars

 Contact Sean Melville

 Sean is from Basking Ridge, New Jersey and is pursuing a double major in mathematics and economics.
-On campus, Sean is following his love of math by conducting research under Dr. Kimberly Sellers on CON-Poisson models.
-He continued to conduct this research during the summer of 2018 through a fellowship that enabled head authorship publication by graduation.
-Sean also helped found the club Georgetown Ballers in the Center for Social Justice, which serves to teach life skills through the game of basketball to youth at the New Beginnings Juvenile Detention Center.
-Sean has spent the past three summers working his way up to managing a local Italian restaurant, where he developed a passion for small business as well as homemade Italian cuisine.
-In his free time, Sean loves to go sailing, adventuring, and play basketball with friends and family.
+On campus, Sean is following his passions in math by conducting research under Dr. Kimberly Sellers on CON-Poisson models.
+Sean also helped found the club Georgetown Ballers in the Center for Social Justice, which serves to mentor and teach life skills through the game of basketball to youth at the New Beginnings Juvenile Detention Center.
+For summer 2018, Sean was awarded a fellowship for his research with goals of head authorship publication by graduation.
+He spent summer 2019 interning at Citigroup as a Sales and Trading analyst.
+In his free time, Sean loves to go sailing, traveling, and play basketball with friends and family.

 Omoyele “Omi” Okunola

 Omi was born and raised in Bronx, New York and is pursuing a double major in american studies and government.
 On campus, Omoyele is an employee of the Academic Resource Center.
 She is a member of Black Theatre Ensemble, a theatre group that uses acting as a means of social activism.
 She is also a member of the Justice and Diversity in Action Living Learning Community.
 Last summer, Omoyele interned in the Corporate Affairs department at Consolidated Edison, a energy company based in New York City, where she gained first-hand exposure into a corporation’s philanthropic work.
 This summer, she hopes to return to Consolidated Edison, either working for Corporate Affairs once again or interning for the company’s law department.
 In her free time, Omoyele enjoys reading romance and dystopian-society books, dancing to hip-hop music, and spending time with friends and family.